Bank, NBFC stocks tumble after RBI decision

-Bank and NBFC stocks on Friday tumbled up to 8 per cent after the Reserve Bank of India (RBI) extended moratorium on loan repayments.
-"The markets have initially reacted negatively to the RBI announcement.
-The Street keeps expecting more and more reliefs without knowing as to how each of these will be helpful.
-Shareholders of banks are worried by the current economic conditions and the pain that is postponed due to the moratorium being extended," said HDFC Securities MD & CEO Dhiraj Relli.
+Bank and NBFC stocks on Friday tumbled up to 6 per cent after the Reserve Bank of India (RBI) extended moratorium on loan repayments.
+"Markets were hoping some measure from the RBI that could boost the banking and financial sectors but the announcement of the extension of moratorium further dented the sentiment," said Ajit Mishra, vice-president (research), Religare Broking Ltd.

-Shares of Axis Bank plunged 6.78 per cent, ICICI Bank dropped 6.12 per cent, RBL Bank 5.71 per cent, IndusInd Bank 4.59 per cent, Federal Bank 4.32 per cent, Kotak Mahindra Bank 2.85 per cent, HDFC Bank 2.71 per cent and SBI 1.57 per cent on the BSE.
-The BSE BANKEX was trading lower by 2.64 per cent.
+At the close of trade, shares of Axis Bank plunged 5.65 per cent, Federal Bank 5.08 per cent, ICICI Bank dropped 4.32 per cent, RBL Bank 4.20 per cent, IndusInd Bank 2.52 per cent, HDFC Bank 2.43 per cent and SBI 0.72 per cent on the BSE.
+Kotak Mahindra Bank, however, bounced back and closed 0.91 per cent higher.

 - READ MORE ON: